Shane Robert Watson

 June 17, 1981, Ipswich, Queensland

 Right arm Fast medium

-To conquer international cricket, Shane Watson first had to beat his fragile body.
-Despite boasting an athletic figure made for photo shoots, Watson's frame was so brittle it threatened to break him.
-He refused to give up.
-Not through recurrences of back stress fractures, hamstring strains, calf problems, hip complaints, a dislocated shoulder or a suspected heart attack that turned out to be food poisoning.
-He changed his training, preferring pilates to weights, gave up alcohol, but not his dream.
-It finally paid off in 2009, when he was chosen as a Test opener in the middle of the Ashes series.
-Many batsmen would have been uncomfortable with the promotion from the middle order, especially after failing when given the job with Queensland, but Watson had become used to re-inventing himself.
-With a history of setbacks, it was not a surprise that his first Test century became such a drama, but after two scores in the 90s and an 89, he finally brought it up at the MCG against Pakistan - thanks to a single from a dropped catch.
-He had earned some luck.
-A productive few years as a Test opener led to back-to-back Allan Border Medals but by 2011-12, injury had again interceded.
-He returned to the Test team in 2012 but spent the rest of his career floating up and down the order in search of a place to call his own.
+Despite an athletic figure made for photo shoots, Watson's frame was so brittle it threatened to break him.
+He suffered recurrent back stress fractures, hamstring strains, calf problems, hip complaints, and more in his career, but prevailed, changing his training and giving up alcohol, but not his dream.
+The sacrifice and effort paid off in 2009, when he was chosen as a Test opener in the middle of the Ashes series.
+After two scores in the 90s and an 89, he brought up his first Test hundred at the MCG against Pakistan.
+A productive few years as a Test opener led to back-to-back Allan Border Medals, but then injury interceded again.
+Though Watson returned to the team in 2012, he spent the rest of his Test career floating up and down the order in search of a place to call his own.